Reading Food Labels

-A food label will list the total amount of carbohydrates, dietary fiber, and sugars.
-Neither starch nor the specific type of sugar is listed on the food label.
-However, all ingredients are listed on the ingredient label.
-People with GSID must learn to become food label detectives.
+Food labels list the total amount of carbohydrates, dietary fiber, and sugars in a product; but the starch content and specific type of sugar usually are not listed on the food label, making shopping difficult and frustrating for individuals with Sucrose Intolerance.
+However, all ingredients are listed on the ingredient label, and people with Sucrose Intolerance must learn to become food and ingredient label detectives.

-The exact amount (grams) of sucrose cannot be obtained from a food label, but the type of sugar can be determined from the ingredient label.
-The type of sugar can be from lactose (milk sugar), fructose (fruit sugar; fruits also contain varying amounts of sucrose), glucose, maltose (broken down from starch), or galactose (broken down from lactose).
-People with GSID should look for sucrose from ingredients such as sugar, cane juice, cane syrup, brown sugar, and powdered sugar that may cause GI symptoms.
-People with GSID can typically tolerate fructose and high fructose corn syrup (HFCS).
-However, people with fructose malabsorption should avoid fructose and HFCS.
+The exact quantity of sucrose cannot be ascertained from a food label, but the type of sugar can be determined based on the list of ingredients.
+The types of sugar include lactose (milk sugar), fructose (fruit sugar; fruits also contain varying amounts of sucrose), glucose, maltose (broken down from starch), and galactose (broken down from lactose).
+People with Sucrose Intolerance should look for ingredients such as sugar, cane juice, cane syrup, brown sugar, and powdered sugar, which contain sucrose and may cause gastrointestinal symptoms.
+People with Sucrose Intolerance typically can tolerate fructose and high fructose corn syrup.

-When looking at the ingredient list, remember that ingredients are listed in descending order by weight.
-This means ingredients listed first are in larger amounts than those ingredients listed last.
+When looking at an ingredient list, remember that ingredients are listed in descending order by weight.
+This means ingredients listed first are present in larger amounts than ingredients listed last.

-Many people today use food or diet apps to look up various nutrients like calories, fat, or calcium in the foods they eat.
-Unfortunately, there is not a good app available to date that provides complete data on dietary sucrose and starch content.
-The United States Department of Agriculture (USDA) oversees the National Nutrient Database for Standard Reference which is the major source of food composition data in the US.
-The database contains over 8,000 food items and provides data on many nutrients.
-While the data for sucrose and starch is not complete, the USDA continues to update the database with this information.
-The public is free to use and search this database. http://ndb.nal.usda.gov/
+Food and diet apps are increasing in popularity as more and more people use them as a source of nutritional information.
+Most apps can provide basic information such as calories, fat, or calcium content in foods.
+Unfortunately, there is no good app that provides complete data on dietary sucrose and starch content.
+The United States Department of Agriculture (USDA) oversees the National Nutrient Database for Standard Reference, which is the major source of food composition data in the United States.
+The database contains over 8,000 food items and provides data on many of these nutrients.
+While the data for sucrose and starch is not complete, the USDA continues to update and improve the database.
+The public is free to use and search this database at http://ndb.nal.usda.gov/.

-Dietary calculations are not an exact science, and the nutrient data is a best estimate.
-Many factors play into the food analyses, including where the food was grown, how mature it was, if was cooked or raw, etc. While these databases are excellent resources, the individual’s ability to tolerate particular foods will vary.
-Much of the diet planning comes from trial and error, and for many patients this can be frustrating.
+It is important to keep in mind that dietary calculations are not an exact science, and nutritional data for foods are a best estimate.
+Many factors play a role in food analyses, including where the food is grown, how mature it is when harvested, if it is eaten cooked or raw, along with many other variables that affect the nutritional makeup of a given food.
+While these data are an excellent resource, an individual’s ability to tolerate particular foods varies.
+Therefore, much diet planning is based on a process of trial and error, which can be frustrating for many individuals dealing with the discomfort of Sucrose Intolerance.
 Working with healthcare professionals, dietitians, and other families who already follow a sucrose- and starch-modified diet can be helpful.